Strain effects in phosphorous bound exciton transitions in silicon: Discussion and future outlook

 The strain can be seen as a non-wanted property, when dealing with sensitive exciton transitions, but it could also be useful for tuning them.
 However the tuning needs to take place already in the design of the system.
 Strain engineering in micro-electro-mechanical-systems is already widely studied topic \cite{Shchepetov2013}, so the methods for the strain tuning are already available.
 This could be useful for e.g. purposefully matching the transition frequency for photonic components.

-We have also directly measured the heavy-hole and light-hole $g$-factors in [011] orientation, and our results confirm the expectation from the $g_1$ and $g_2$ measured before.
-Indeed, with only slight adjusting of the simulated strain parameters we get a remarkable agreement between theory and experiment for the magnetic field dependency using the Pikus-Bir strain Hamiltonian.
+We have also directly measured the heavy-hole and light-hole $g$-factors in [011] orientation, and our results confirm the expectation from the $g_1$ and $g_2$ measured at other crystal orientations and at higher fields at this orientation.
+Indeed, we get a remarkable agreement between theory and experiment for the magnetic field dependency using the Pikus-Bir strain Hamiltonian.
 It is notable that the $g$-factor anisotropy of holes also allows one to tune the exciton transition position just by rotating the sample, which could be done in-situ with a rotating stage.

 For widespread applications, it would be beneficial to integrate the hybrid readout with silicon photonics components.
 This would require integrating the readout electronics with SOI devices, where strain effects can be increased due to the thin device layer.
 On the other hand, in a SOI substrate it is easy to suspend the device layer.
 If one then places the readout electronics on the non-suspended part, the strain caused by the electrodes around the donors is actually \textit{decreased} compared to the bulk case (see strain simulations in Section \ref{sec:strain}).
-More importantly, with our simulation parameters all the strain components have completely flat profiles in the suspended parts, since we leave 10 $\mu$m space between the electrode and the suspended Si film.
+More importantly, with our simulation parameters all the strain components have completely flat profiles in the suspended parts, as we leave 10 $\mu$m space between the electrode and the suspended Si film.
 This uniformity in the strain field will be crucial for any larger scale architecture in order to avoid inhomogenous broadning of the exciton transition.

 If in addition isotopically pure silicon is used, the ensemble linewidths could be extremely narrow.
 Previously it has been reported that the exciton transitions in 99.991 \% isotopically enriched $^{28}$Si have a FWHM of 150 neV \cite{Yang2006}.
 We show expected (simulated) signals from the SOI samples made with natural silicon and enriched $^{28}$Si in Fig. \ref{fig:SOIspeculation} using the measured parameters and strain values from the SOI simulation (assuming strain free substrate at room temperature).
 From these it is expected that hybrid electro-optical spin readout should be possible in SOI platforms at low magnetic fields.